 While risk assessments do not need to be published, there is a requirement that all those working on the site are informed of their content, and the mitigation measures they set out.
 Where the responsible person is an employer who employs 5 or more employees the employer must record the significant findings of the risk assessment and any group of employees identified as being especially at risk.

 There is no hard and fast rule of what constitutes a reasonable measure.
 This can vary within different functions of an organisation as well as between sectors.
 All employers should do what they can in the workplace to change the way they work and for those responsible for premises should do what they can to change the way premises are used.

-When thinking about what is reasonable, it is important to consider the alert level in force and advice from Welsh Government and public health authorities about the level of risk.
-As the alert level changes this has an effect on what is “reasonable” to do.
-This has been particularly relevant in recent weeks as a variant of the virus, which spreads more easily, has emerged.
+When thinking about what is a reasonable measure, it is important to consider the alert level in force and advice from Welsh Government and public health authorities about the level of risk.
+As the alert level changes this has an effect on what is needed to comply with the duties to take “reasonable measures”.

-Some of the reasonable measures discussed in this guidance are specifically set out in the Coronavirus regulations, in regulation 17 relating to licensed premises and 17A relating to retail premises (see below).
-For others, more discretion is allowed and those responsible may exercise some degree of judgement is deciding what is required.
+Some of the reasonable measures discussed in this guidance are specifically set out in the Regulations, in regulation 16 and also 17 relating to licensed premises and 17A relating to retail premises (see below).
 This guidance and other advice published by Welsh Government is intended to assist in making those judgements.